Runner’s Trots: 12 Tips To Avoid Unplanned Bathroom Breaks

 Essentially, when you eat, your stomach walls stretch.
 This stimulates the release of digestive enzymes in the small intestines to prepare to digest food.

-This further relays a signal to the colon that more digestive products will be arriving, so the bowels respond by “making room” for the imminent bolus of undigested foodstuffs.
+This further relays a signal to the colon that more digestive products will arrive, so the bowels respond by “making room” for the imminent bolus of undigested foodstuffs.

 The colon reacts by triggering strong, peristaltic contractions to propel the remaining undigested waste out as feces, even if it wasn’t yet in the bowels.

-Therefore, if you eat a snack or meal before you run but don’t wait long enough for the inevitable defecation, you might find that you’re running for the nearest bathroom mid-workout.
+Therefore, if you eat a snack or meal before you run but don’t wait long enough for the inevitable defecation, you might find that you’re running for the nearest bathroom to poop mid-workout.

 A plate of toast.